Jura-Z/TransformAccessArrayDemo/README.md

 Hierarchy is critical for TransformAccessArray, because it controls how jobs can be scheduled.

+To understand it better watch this: https://www.youtube.com/watch?v=W45-fsnPhJY&t=798 from amazing Ian Dundore (all his talks are great and must-see!).

+From the video you see that a hierarchy in the root is a special object called `TransformHierarchy`.
+Only one thread can process one `TransformHierarchy`.
+To demonstrate it, let's try the worst possible case that is actually an often case unfortunately.

+#### Wrong hierarchy: all under one parent GameObject

-Before we were just creating Transforms in the root.
-But usually Unity users tend to 'organize' scenes.
-So let's try to create all agents under some parent GameObject that would hide them like this:
+If we create all agents under some parent GameObject like this:

 ```
 Scene